chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/media-connector/build-a-simple-media-connector/index.md

 ## Some Issues
 ### Issue: Only First Image

-You may notice that no matter which image you select in the Media panel, the image selected is always the first one.
+You may notice that no matter which image you select in the Media panel, the image displayed in the template is instead the first image.
 This is due to how `download` behaves when `filtering` is `true`.

 When `filtering` is `false`, `download` is called directly with the selected asset ID.
 However, when it is set to `true`, `query` is called first and then the first item from the call will be pushed into `download`.